Mateobustamante1/magneto-challenge/README.md

 The app has a simple, user-friendly UI with CSS-based styling and basic animations to enhance the user experience.

 ## Functional and Technical Highlights:
 React Components: The project includes several components that demonstrate typical React functionality, such as managing state and handling events.
+The emphasis was placed on the login.jsx and languageSwitcher.jsx components, where hooks and typical React functions were applied to showcase the possible uses of React hooks.
+Although most of the functions were applied for the purpose of console.log, the idea was to highlight how hooks can be utilized in real use cases.

 JavaScript Logic: Custom JavaScript functions handle the DNA sequence validation and mutant detection, showcasing foundational programming skills.

 Unit Testing with Jest: Key components are tested with Jest to ensure reliability and functionality.

 Product Carousel: Introduced a product carousel for users whose DNA is not detected as mutant, offering a seamless shopping experience with links to real products.

-The app  includes a Language Switcher feature, allowing users to choose between different languages, making Typical practice of global applications accessible.
+Language Switcher: The app includes a Language Switcher feature, allowing users to choose between different languages, making the typical practice of global applications accessible.
 The supported languages are managed through a JSON file (locales.json), which contains translations for the text used in the app.
 ## Development Approach
 The application was developed as a frontend-only solution based on discussions with Gabriel Ivan Nocce, who assigned this challenge.
 As agreed, no backend service was deployed or developed.
 The focus was on frontend development and creating a simulated environment to demonstrate my skills in UI design, data handling, and testing.